-If you are in charge of wrapping up the deceased person's affairs, you may need ten or more certified copies of the death certificate.
-You will need to submit one each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death bank accounts, veterans benefits, and many others.
+If you're in charge of wrapping up the deceased person's affairs, you may need 10 or more certified copies of the death certificate.
+You will need to submit one copy each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death bank accounts, veterans benefits, and many others.

 In Ohio, every death must be recorded with the local registrar of vital statistics before final disposition of the body.
-The funeral director or other person in charge of the body must present the death certificate to the last attending physician who treated the deceased person for his or her final illness or condition that resulted in death.
+The funeral director or other person in charge of the body must present the death certificate to the last attending physician who treated the deceased person for the illness or condition that resulted in death.
 The physician has 48 hours to complete the certificate and return it.
 If death did not occur under natural causes, the coroner in the county where the death occurred or medical examiner certifies the cause of death.
 The funeral director of other person in charge of the body can then file the certificate with the registrar.
 (Ohio Revised Code § 3705.16.)

 The easiest way to get copies of a death certificate is to ask the person who files the certificate (usually the director of a funeral home, mortuary, or crematory) to order them for you at the time of the death.

-To order more copies of the death certificate later, go to the website of the Ohio Department of Health.
-From the ODH website, you can download a mail-in order form or find information for ordering death certificates in person or online.
+To order more copies of the death certificate later, go to the website of the Ohio Department of Health, where you'll find options to order death certificates online, by mail, or in person at the local office.

 There are no restrictions on who may order a certified copy of a death certificate in Ohio; vital records are considered public.
 Each certified copy of an Ohio death certificate costs $21.50.